 |Before the RIF||After the RIF||% Not RIF|

-The EEOC’s and DOL’s 80% test passed.
+The EEOC’s and DOL’s 80% test passed (80% or less indicates possible adverse impact using four-fifths rule).
 However, alternative statistical tests may conclude a different answer.

 Inferential Statistics May Provide a More Complete Answer